University of Calgary Faculty of Law: History

 In 1971 an ad hoc committee with representation from the Bench and the Bar strongly recommended creating the Faculty of Law at the U of C. In 1973, a government committee made the same recommendation to the Alberta Minister of Advanced Education.

 Both the Calgary Bar and the City of Calgary sought ways to make significant financial contributions for the development of a law library.
 In September 1974, the Ministry of Advanced Education gave its final approval to the proposal for the establishment of the Faculty of Law.

 The Faculty of Law opened in 1976 with a first-year class of sixty students and nine faculty members.

 Deans

 The first Dean of the Faculty of Law, John McLaren (U of C honorary degree recipient, 1997), started his five-year appointment in July 1975.
 In September 1975, Professor Gail Starr was appointed as the Faculty's first librarian.

+In 1984, Margaret Hughes was appointed as the second dean of the Faculty of Law, making her the first female dean of a Canadian Law school in history.